anamoyee/RoboBottom/README.md

 - [ ] replace(' + ', '!') (make {days}d + hh:mm:ss work by replacing ' + ' with '!' separator)
 - [ ] make "remidner cancelled" embed more like it was back in robotop
 - [ ] Upadte the `/help syntax` command to account for @hh:mm:ss syntax
+  - [ ] Add setlocale support (dep: usersettings from one of previous checkmarks)
 - [ ] make it possible to have image attachments but notify if the user has set the reminder time to over the discords limit
 - [ ] **@ SYNTAX BUT FOR DAYS bruh why didnt i add it already????**
+- [ ] Fix floats not recognized and negative numbers not recognized

 ~~*<style>s{color: crimson;} b,strong{text-decoration:underline}</style>*~~
 <!-- I am MEGUMIN the greatest mage among crimson demons and wielder of EXPLOSION MAGIC